MichaelCurrin/mkdocs-quickstart/docs/docs/about-mkdocs.md

 ## Do I need to know Python?

 MkDocs is built in Python (like Sphinx), but you don't have to write Python code.
-If you setup a [Deploy](deploy) flow right, you don't even have to set it up locally, though then you can't preview.
+If you set up a [Deploy](deploy) flow right, you don't even have to set it up locally, though then you can't preview.